Columbia-Greene Community College

 About Columbia-Greene Community College

-The college's journey began with the establishment of a steering committee in early 1966, quickly gaining momentum with initial funding and a charter granted by the SUNY Board of Trustees and the New York State Board of Regents by the end of that same year.
-Officially opening its doors in September 1969 under its first president, Edward J. Owen, C-GCC welcomed an inaugural class of 350 full-time and part-time students.
-For its first five transformative years, the college operated out of a charming old schoolhouse in Athens, New York, fostering a close-knit learning environment.
+The college's journey began in early 1966, when visionary leaders from both counties formed a steering committee to explore the creation of a joint community college.
+This initiative quickly gained traction, securing initial funding and a charter from the SUNY Board of Trustees and the New York State Board of Regents by the end of that same year.
+C-GCC officially opened its doors in September 1969, welcoming an inaugural class of 350 full-time and part-time students under its first president, Edward J. Owen.

 Key Highlights

-- ✦Opened its doors in September 1969 to an inaugural class of 350 full-time and part-time students.
+- ✦Officially opened its doors in September 1969, welcoming an inaugural class of 350 students.

-- ✦Celebrated its first graduating class in 1971, awarding 35 associate degrees.
+- ✦Awarded 35 associate degrees to its first graduating class in 1971.

-- ✦Achieved full accreditation status from the Middle States Commission on Higher Education in 1975.
+- ✦Achieved full accreditation status in 1975 by the Middle States Commission on Higher Education.

-- ✦Operated from an historic old schoolhouse in Athens, New York, for its foundational first five years.
+- ✦Began operations in an old schoolhouse in Athens, New York for its first five years.

 Timeline